 - 2.14 The Core Strategy (Figure 2.2) begins by providing an overview of how Pendle is today.
-This spatial portrait highlights the key spatial issues we need to address if Pendle is to become "a better place to live, learn, work, play and visit". - 2.15 Having considered where we are, we need to decide what we want Pendle to be like in the future so that we can decide what action needs to be taken. - 2.16 The spatial vision sets out what we want Pendle to be like at the end of the plan period (i.e. By 2028).
+This spatial portrait highlights the key spatial issues we need to address if Pendle is to become "a better place to live, learn, work, play and visit". - 2.15 Having considered where we are, we need to decide what we want Pendle to be like in the future so that we can decide what action needs to be taken. - 2.16 The spatial vision sets out what we want Pendle to be like at the end of the plan period (i.e. by 2030).
 It is the starting point for the strategy, expanding on the vision in the Sustainable Community Strategy (SCS) by considering the role of our individual communities and how they function together.
-It responds to local challenges and opportunities, and is based on evidence, a sense of local distinctiveness and community derived objectives, within the overall framework of national planning policy. - 2.17 Our eleven strategic objectives helped to guide the preparation of the spatial strategy.(8) This strategy shows how certain types of development will be prioritised or resisted in different parts of the Borough, and forms the basis for the detailed spatial policies we will use to help deliver our strategic objectives. - 2.18 The physical changes this strategy will have for Pendle are illustrated on the Key Diagram for the Borough.
+It responds to local challenges and opportunities, and is based on evidence, a sense of local distinctiveness and community derived objectives, within the overall framework of national planning policy. - 2.17 Our eleven strategic objectives helped to guide the preparation of the spatial strategy(7).
+This strategy shows how certain types of development will be prioritised or resisted in different parts of the Borough, and forms the basis for the detailed spatial policies we will use to help deliver our strategic objectives.

-7 In accordance with the National Planning Policy Framework (paragraph 82).
+National Planning Policy Framework (paragraph 83).

-8 Our strategic objectives (Chapter 7) were finalised following consultation on the Issues and Options Report for the Core Strategy in summer 2008.
+Our strategic objectives (Chapter 7) were finalised following consultation on the Issues and Options Report for the Core Strategy, but have been kept under review.

-2.19 In a letter dated 21st April 2009, the Secretary of State issued a direction confirming that policies in the Replacement Pendle Local Plan 2001-2016 could be saved.
+- 2.18 The physical changes this strategy will have for Pendle are illustrated on the Key Diagram for the Borough. - 2.19 In a letter dated 21st April 2009, the Secretary of State issued a direction confirming that policies in the Replacement Pendle Local Plan 2001-2016 could be saved.
 These saved policies remain part of the Development Plan until they are replaced.
 A schedule showing which Local Plan policies are to be replaced by a policy, or policies, in the Core Strategy is set out in Appendix B.